Lilykos/SimpleQueries/README.md

 Basically the library provides a __QueryFactory__ instance which creates different query types, each one containing the right methods for the specific query.
 Let's see some examples:

+### Some things to consider:

+* The library does not make any kind of error checking, be it null, or putting the different parts of the query in the right order to be correct.
+It simply uses the chained methods, in the order that they are called, to create the query String.
+So the order has to be the right one.

+* Currently it supports only MySQL.
+It can be extended to provide assistance for other dialects like PostgreSQL etc, but right now I want to focus on implementing more capabilities here.

 ### SELECT